Crystal City station (Washington Metro)

-Crystal City station is an underground Washington Metro station in the Crystal City neighborhood of Arlington, Virginia, United States.
-The station opened on July 1, 1977 and serves the Blue Line and Yellow Line services, with a Metroway bus rapid transit stop on the surface.
+Crystal City station is an underground Washington Metro station in the Crystal City neighborhood of Arlington County, Virginia.
+The station opened on July 1, 1977, and serves the Blue Line and Yellow Line services, with a Metroway bus rapid transit stop on the surface.

 Station layout

-The station has two side platforms in a cylindrical vault, which runs east-west under plazas on the north side of 18th Street South between Jefferson Davis Memorial Highway and Crystal Drive.
+The station has two side platforms in a cylindrical vault, which runs east–west under plazas on the north side of 18th Street South between Jefferson Davis Highway and Crystal Drive.
 The fare mezzanine is located above the center of the platforms.
 The single station entrance is on the northwest corner of 18th Street South and South Bell Street, with a bank of escalators leading to an upper mezzanine.

 Located outside the station vault, the upper mezzanine has direct entrances to the underground Crystal City Shops.
 An elevator on the northeast corner of 18th Street South and South Bell Street connects directly to the lower mezzanine; each platform has one elevator from the mezzanine.
 Bus stops, including a Metroway stop served by both northbound and southbound buses, are located on South Bell Street under the 251 18th Street South building.